A Salad Bowl of Eccentrics

 A Salad Bowl of Eccentrics (変人のサラダボウル, Henjin no Sarada Bōru) is a Japanese light novel series written by Yomi Hirasaka and illustrated by Kantoku.
 The story takes place in Gifu, where Hirasaka comes from.
-It began publication in October 2021 under Shogakukan's Gagaga Bunko imprint.
-As of April 2025, eight volumes have been released.
-A manga adaptation illustrated by Kōtarō Yamada has been serialized in Shogakukan's Sunday Webry website from September 2022 to December 2024, with its chapters collected into six tankōbon volumes.
+It was published from October 2021 to July 2026 under Shogakukan's Gagaga Bunko imprint, with ten volumes released.
+A manga adaptation illustrated by Kōtarō Yamada was serialized in Shogakukan's Sunday Webry website from September 2022 to December 2024, with its chapters collected into six tankōbon volumes.
 An anime television series adaptation produced by SynergySP and Studio Comet aired from April to June 2024.

 Plot

 When the Ofim Empire falls in a rebellion, Princess Sara Da Odin and her knight Livia Do Udis escape through a portal to Earth, but are separated.
 Sara is taken in by the detective Sōsuke Kaburaya while Livia becomes a homeless person.
 Sara assists Sōsuke in his cases with some eccentric clients.